Kantigen/ka-server/info/setup.md

 perl init-keno.pl
 ```

-This process will take a while depending on the speed of your machine, but once it's done, it's done!
-Congratulations on setting up a Keno Antigen server.
+This process will take a while depending on the speed of your machine.

+## 7. Finishing Up

+Once you have the database setup, close that terminal window and go back to where you had `docker-compose up` running.
+Restart that command and the whole server mess should start up.

 ## Connecting to the Database